 When they return home, Grandma has a last dying wish.
 Can Shanti fulfil it?

-Snake Goddess Rising was the first of my romance books that I published.
-It wasn’t a story I wrote only in 2015, or even the year before.
+Snake Goddess Rising was the first of my romance books that I published in 2015 but I didn’t write it in that particular year.
 It was a story I had written in 2012, at the height of my obsession with Bollywood movies, Sharukh Khan and Hindu (and Egyptian) deities.
 I’ve always had a thing for cobras, as Cobra is one of my power animals, be they Indian or Egyptian, I loved the concept of their deification, which is actually pretty similar in both locations.

-But Snake Goddess Rising could!
-And the healing, the compassion and the deep love and spirituality of the woman setting out to visit India to pray at a certain shrine, her interaction with the Serpent Goddess Manasa was so beautiful in my mind and still touches me to this day.
+The healing, the compassion and the deep love and spirituality of the woman setting out to visit India to pray at Manasa’s shrine, her interaction with the Serpent Goddess was so beautiful in my mind and still touches me to this day.
 In this book, I combined my spirituality and my love of romance into one work of fiction.

-So Snake Goddess Rising had the same starting hiccup concerning the cover as well.
-I tried several cheap designers from an online portal and it changed a few times until I had finally found my own style for all my books, my own brand.
+Not having much of a budget at the time, I tried several cheap designers from an online portal and it changed a few times until I had finally found my own style for all my books, my own brand.
 What I also had to realise and integrate during this time of coming out as not only a spiritual poet but also an author of erotic romance books was that sexually explicit writing doesn’t have to be dirty or cheap, the same way as there are graphic and heavily sexual scenes in a movie that can still touch the heart and move with the intricacies of the story and the characters, a great example of this would be the highly acclaimed Netflix series Bridgerton, and cheap porn, even though my descriptions of sexual encounters are definitely more graphic than what is shown in a mainstream TV series.